Takeda Shingen, The ”Tiger of Kai” Lost to Time

 @ Mizuno Hidehiko

-After the third battle, he ordered the reconstruction of Suwa Taisha Shrine and the revival of its festivals such as Onbashira Festival, which served as a spiritual foundation for the people of Suwa.
-Thereby steadily advancing the consolidation the popular support and regional control over Shinano.
+After the third battle, he ordered the reconstruction of Suwa Taisha Shrine and the revival of its festivals such as the Onbashira Festival, which served as a spiritual foundation for the people of Suwa.
+Thereby steadily advancing the consolidation, the popular support, and regional control over Shinano.

 Gaining Access to the Sea – Seizing Suruga